-I expect a lot from my bike.
-At a minimum it needs to be light, versatile, durable, fast, and most importantly, it should inspire me to ride everyday.
-When I started thinking about making what is now the Eaglebear Black, I knew it had to tick all of those boxes and more.
+We expect a lot from our bikes.
+At a minimum, they need to be light, versatile, durable, fast, and most importantly, they should inspire you to ride every day.
+When we started thinking about making what is now the Eaglebear Black, we knew it had to tick all of those boxes and more.

-There's a loop from my house that I used as a baseline for the Black's capability.
+There's a loop near our shop that we used as a baseline for the Black's capability.
 It covers around 30 miles, and includes every type of riding.
 It carves steep canyon roads, traverses through flat miles of farmland, glides next to the ocean on the Pacific Coast Highway, cuts into miles of grueling singletrack, and ends with a push up a long asphalt climb back to civilization.

 The Black needed to be able to do that loop without skipping a beat, while also being capable of carrying racks and child carriers for trips to the market, commutes to work, and school drop-offs.